nicojimestre/MLprojec1/README.md

 | `logistic_regression`     | `y, tx, initial_w, max_iters, gamma`             |
 | `reg_logistic_regression` | `y, tx, lambda_, initial_w, max_iters, gamma`    |

-The default values were chosen in order to get convergence on the GD algorithm.

 ### run.py

 `run.py` generates a csv file read for the submission.
 This file runs as the procedure shown below.:

 1. loading the `train.py`, `test.py`
 2. data cleaning:
    - impute the missing values (shown as `-999`) with the median
    - removing outliers by replacing it with 1.5 x 75%iles of the data
 3. Feature Engineering:

    - polynomial expansion
    - log-transformation
    - sqaure-root transform
    - reciprocal transform

 4. using `HyperParameterTuner` to tune the hyperparameter of `ridge_regression` model. (hyperparameter: `lambda_`)

 5. obtain the weight vector w using the trained `lambda_`.

 6. get predictions and save the prediction as .csv format